TimingJL/raddit/README.md

 		</ul>
 	<% end %>

-and refresh the web page to ensure everythings work.
+and refresh the web page to ensure everything is work.
 We hope the sign out account does’t show the summit link.
 So to fix it, we need to create an association here between a user and links.
 In our user file `app/models/user.rb`, we are going to add ‘a user has many links’

 	has_many :links